michalwitwicki/QuickQuack/README.md

 Notes:
 1. **Total season participators** represents how many players completed at least one map from season's map pool.
 From now on lets abbreviate it to `total_participators`.
 2. Player must complete at least some amount of maps before getting season rating.
 Lets call this number a `map_required`.
-3. This algorithm uses normalization in a form of remapping value from one range to another.
+3. This algorithm uses normalization in a form of linear remapping value from one range to another.
 In further description I will use remapping function with such signature:
 ```python
 remap(value_to_remap, input_range_start, input_range_stop, output_range_start, output_range_stop)
 ```